 Fractured bones aren’t just painful and inconvenient, they can take a long-term toll on the body, even after they’ve healed.
 Once a bone breaks, it’s often prone to repeat fractures.
 Additionally, there are a number of potential complications, such as compartment syndrome, which may even result in permanent deformity or loss of limb.

 The researchers responsible for this study recommend that the calcium and vitamin D levels of all IBD patients, especially those of younger ones who are being treated with glucocorticoid anti-inflammatories, be closely monitored by their healthcare provider.
 If necessary, they also recommend regular weight-bearing exercise and the use of dietary supplementation to ensure proper quantities of calcium and vitamin D are available to the body for proper bone maintenance.
+I personally recommend eating more foods high in calcium and vitamin d.
+It may also be wise to take a calcium supplement and a Vitamin D3 supplement.

 - International Osteoporosis Foundation.
 Young people with inflammatory bowel diseases are at increased risk of fracture.
 Osteoporosis International.
 2010 May 6. vol. 21 sup.
 1